manobi/couch-cleaner/readme.md

 # Couch Cleaner
-No, it's not an alvejant product.
+`Relax` it's not an water based product or jet vacuum.
 This is a Couchdb Cleaner.
 This project is highly inspired by https://github.com/emerleite/node-database-cleaner

 Use it to reset your database, after tests.